prolkh/prolkh.github.io/weekdays.md

 ---
 layout: post
-title: This is me on weekends
+title: This is me on weekdays
 ---

 I am a person who <b>wakes up in bed at 7:00 am.</b>